wardcanyon/localarena/README.md

 - Support for preferences is minimal; in particular, there is no UI for changing them.

+- Game-end functionality is missing; there is no score display.

+## Tips

+- When you get an unexpected "connection closed" on the client, look at log output from the websock server ("GameServer.php"); sometimes that means that it crashed because of an unexpected error.

 ## Behavioral differences

 - `PHP Fatal error: Uncaught mysqli_sql_exception: Field 'card_order'